-During the years ended June 30, 2020 and 2019, 11% and 13%, respectively, of Harvesters' purchases were with Feeding America for the acquisition of food items.
-In addition, 36% and 36% of Harvesters' donated food came from Feeding America during the years ended June 30, 2020, and 2019, respectively.
-During the years ended June 30, 2020 and 2019, 0% and 58% of HCFN's purchases were paid to Kelley Construction, respectively, which were for the expansion efforts of the Topeka, Kansas property.
+During the year ended June 30, 2020, 11% of Harvesters' purchases were from Feeding America for the acquisition of food items.
+In addition, 36% and 24% of Harvesters' donated food came from Feeding America and the United States Department of Agriculture, respectively.

-(15) Cash flow disclosures
+(16) Cash flow disclosures